 You haven't selected an area yet so you will only see core resources from across the UK.
 Select your local area from the home page

 The resources here will help you reach the outcome: "I know what to do and have the resources to support young children with identified speech, language and communication needs."

 Click the star icon next to the items you want to save and view them in your pathway

 Balanced System for Schools and Settings

 The Balanced System Scheme for Schools and Settings is a whole system approach to improving outcomes for children across the range of speech, language and communication needs for any setting that supports children.
 The framework enables a setting to understand existing need and provision for speech, language and communication and develop provision to address the gaps.
 The framework supports a setting to demonstrate impact of the support for speech, language and communication.

 Tiny Happy People

-Tiny Happy People BBC website provides a wide range of information, ideas and activities for you to use and signpost parents to use in daily routines to help develop babies communication skills.
+Tiny Happy People BBC website provides a wide range of information, ideas and activities for you to use and signpost parents to use in daily routines to help develop young children's communication skills.
 The website is for parents of children aged up to 5 years, parents can choose information that is relevant to the age of their child.
 It includes information about what to expect and when as well as activities and games to play to help speech, language and communication.
-It includes information, ideas and activities for parents of babies with SEND.
+It includes information, ideas and activities for parents of young children with SEND.